gearglow/ReptiliaWithATwist/The List.md

 "You too, Ellie.
 Is that the bond's doing, do you think, or just different circumstances?"

 "A bit of both, I suppose.
 Anyone'd do better away from the Malfoys or Durzkaban.
 But the bond probably has a pretty big effect.
 I know my work ethic's increased, too, probably as a side-effect.
 Did I tell you I wrote McGonagall?
-She's letting me drop Divination if I can test into Arithmancy.
+She's letting me drop Divination if I can test into Arithmancy and Runes.
 Which I can.
 I could test *out* of Arithmancy if I read far enough in my mindscape library, but if I do that for classes I'm actually taking, school will be *so boring.* As it is, I do have the math down, just not the applications."

 "And also, this way we share a class just the two of us," Hermione smiled.